nodenv/.github/README.md

 ## Reusable Workflows

 This repository houses [reusable workflows][] for the [nodenv organization][].
-Unfortunately, GitHub doesn't allow them to live in any other directory, so the reusable workflows are all in the same location as the workflows _for this repo_.
-To distinguish them, the workflows for this repo are prefixed with `.github_*` (and they mostly call the reusable workflows themselves).
+Unfortunately, GitHub doesn't allow them to live in any other directory, so the reusable workflows are all in the same location as the workflows _for this repository.
+To distinguish them, the workflows for this repository are prefixed with `.github_` (and they mostly call the reusable workflows themselves).

 It also contains [starter workflows][] (templates) that generate the workflows that _call_ these reusable workflows.